Missions in Spanish Florida: Guale uprising

-In 1597, the missions in Guale Province suffered a disaster known as the Guale Uprising or Juanillo Revolt.
+In 1597, the missions in Guale Province suffered a disaster known as the Guale Uprising or Juanillo's Revolt.
 Juanillo was a Guale in Tolomato, who had been converted to Christianity, but refused to give up his multiple wives.
 When Fray Pedro de Corpa, the friar at the mission, tried to force Juanillo to be monogamous, Juanillo, along with two other Guale men who resented the missionary's attempts to suppress polygamy, killed him.
 Other villages joined the rebellion, and four other missionaries were also killed.
 The missionary at Talapo (Ospo), escaped death, but was enslaved and physically abused for ten months before being rescued.
 A Guale war party tried to attack the Mocama missions on Cumberland Island, but the presence of a Spanish ship anchored near the island may have discouraged most of the Guale, who turned back.
 Only a small party of Guale men entered the mission village.
 They were discovered before they could kill anyone and were driven off.
 The mission effort on the Georgia coast was greatly reduced.
 The friar at Puturiba was sent to Spain to report on the killing of the friars.
 The missions in Guale Province had been destroyed in the revolt, and missionaries did not return to Guale Province for several years.
 The friar at Tacatacuru, and at least some of the Christianized Mocama on Cumberland Island, including their chief, were evacuated to St. Augustine after the Guale Uprising, but had returned to the island in about six months.
 The mission at Ibi was also abandoned, but Ibi people visited towns near San Pedro.
 Guale attacked Cumberland Island again later that year (1598), burning some villages and killing three people.